Burning Man: Gentrification

-While there has been criticism that Burning Man has "jumped the shark," this proposition was criticized by cultural anthropologist Graham St John, who said that Burning Man was never a utopia in the first place.
+While there has been criticism that Burning Man has "jumped the shark," this proposition was criticized by cultural anthropologist Graham St John in 2020, who said that Burning Man was never a utopia in the first place.

+Criticism from conservatives and religious fundamentalists

+Some conservative commentators have criticized Burning Man as sinful and hedonistic.
+For example, Ben Shapiro writes that Burning Man's ten principles are a "paganistic morality" which cover for hedonistic acts of sex and drug use.
+He holds the event as an example of "countercultural garbage that eats at the roots of fundamental societal institutions" in America.
+Similarly, James Goll and Lou Engle write that Burning Man "exalts Satan, mocks God, and demeans Christianity" because of its nudity, open sexuality, and neo-paganism.

 Photography restrictions

-The terms of the Burning Man ticket require that participants wishing to use photo and video-recording equipment share a joint copyright of their images of Black Rock City with Burning Man, and forbid them from using their images for commercial purposes.
+The terms of the Burning Man ticket require that participants wishing to use photo and video-recording equipment share a joint copyright of their images of Black Rock City with Burning Man and forbid them from using their images for commercial purposes.
 This has been criticized by many, including the Electronic Frontier Foundation (EFF).
 The amount of casual nudity at the event has significantly decreased over the years, due to the rise of ubiquitous cell phone cameras and the ability to easily upload photos to the Internet.

-A Burning Man spokeswoman replied that the policies are not new, were written by a former head of the EFF, were used when suing to block pornographic videos, and ultimately arose from participant concerns, "We're proud that Black Rock City (a private event held on public land) is widely acknowledged as a bastion of creative freedom.
+A Burning Man spokeswoman replied that the policies are not new, were written by a former head of the EFF, were used when suing to block pornographic videos, and ultimately arose from participant concerns: "We're proud that Black Rock City (a private event held on public land) is widely acknowledged as a bastion of creative freedom.
 [B]ut that protection [of participants' freedoms] does necessitate the acceptance of some general terms of engagement when it comes to cameras....
 EFF seems to think that anyone attending any event somehow has an absolute right to take photographs, and then to do whatever they want with those images without any effective restriction or manner of enforcement.
 While we believe that such rights do make sense for any of us taking pictures in purely public spaces, this is not true in the private space of Burning Man – if it were, it would mean that Burning Man couldn't protect participant privacy or prevent commercialization of imagery."

-The Burning Man organization has since worked with the EFF and with Creative Commons and other parties, and has revised and clarified the photography policies.
+The Burning Man organization has since worked with the EFF and with Creative Commons and other parties and has revised and clarified the photography policies.

 Regional events

-The popularity of Burning Man has encouraged other groups and organizations to hold events similar to Burning Man, some of which serve as an epilogue for participants.
+Burning Man's popularity has encouraged other groups and organizations to hold similar events, some of which serve as an epilogue for participants.